Naoki Tanaka (kickboxer): Six–fight winning streak

 Tanaka was scheduled to fight Tomohiro Kitai in the co-main event of Rise 122 on February 4, 2018.
 It was the first co-main event appearance of Tanaka's career.
 The fight was ruled a majority draw after the first three rounds were fought, with two judges scoring the bout an even 30–30, while the third judges scored it 30–29 for Kitai.
 Kitao won the fight by unanimous decision, after an extra round was fought.

 Tanaka was scheduled to face Vitor Toffanelli at Rise 124 on June 25, 2018.
 He won the fight by unanimous decision, with scores of 30–29, 30–29 and 30–28.

 Tanaka was scheduled to face Panuwat TGT at RISE EVOL.2 on February 8, 2019.
 He won the fight by unanimous decision, with scores of 30–27, 29–27 and 30–27.
 Tanaka scored the sole knockdown of the fight in the third round, through repeated body shots.

 Tanaka was scheduled to fight Mitsuru Nakao at RISE 131 on March 23, 2019.
-He won the fight by a third-round technical knockout, due to the three knockdown rule.
+He won the fight by a third-round technical knockout, due to the three-knockdown rule.
 Tanaka scored the first knockdown with a right uppercut, while the second and third were scored with a right straight.
 During the post-fight interview, Tanaka called for a fight with the reigning RISE lightweight champion Taiju Shiratori.

 Tanaka was scheduled to face the former J-Network lightweight champion Taisuke Maeguchi at RISE 133 on July 5, 2019.
 He won the fight by a first-round knockout, with Maeguchi succumbing to repeated punches with four seconds left in the round.

 Tanaka was scheduled to face Yoshimichi Matsumoto at RISE WORLD SERIES 2019 Final Round on September 16, 2019.
-Tanaka won the fight by unanimous decision, with all three judges scoring the fight 29-28 in his favor.
+Tanaka won the fight by unanimous decision, with all three judges scoring the fight 29–28 in his favor.

-Tanaka fought Miki Shiraki for the vacant SWK 65kg title at Suk Wan Kingthong Go to Raja on November 13, 2019.
-He won the fight by unanimous decision, with scores of 49-47, 49-48 and 50-48.
+Tanaka fought Miki Shiraki for the vacant SWK 65 kg title at Suk Wan Kingthong Go to Raja on November 13, 2019.
+He won the fight by unanimous decision, with scores of 49–47, 49–48 and 50–48.